msft-teams/tools/HOMEapp/README.md

 -   Accounts in any organizational directory (Any Azure Ad directory --Multitenant) and personal Microsoft accounts.

 -   Under Authentication, click on Add a platform and select Web.
 Then enter the redirect URI that will be accepted when returning authentication responses (tokens).

--   After successfully authenticating users, make sure the redirect URI follows the following forma: https://%appDomain%.azurewebsites.net/End.
-Redirect URI can be set post         deployment also, if the appDomain is not available yet.
+-   After successfully authenticating users, make sure the redirect URI follows the following format: https://%appDomain%.azurewebsites.net/End.

-        - Note, redirect URI can be set post deployment also, if the appDomain is not available yet.
+        - Note, Redirect URI can be set post deployment also, if the appDomain is not available yet.

 -   Select the Register button.
 You'll be taken to the app\'s Overview page.
 Copy the Application (client) ID; you'll need it later.
 Verify that Supported account types is set to Multiple organizations